openhealthcare/opal/doc/docs/reference/upgrading.md

 ### 0.10.1 -> 0.10.2

-The previous Django upgrade stopped compressor minifying files When DEBUG is set to False.

-This fixes that issue by upgrading Django compressor to a version that supports Django 1.10.
-This occured during the 0.9.0 -> 0.10.0 version change.
-The fix has been retroactively applied below, but please fix if now if upgrading from v0.10.*.
+Please upgrade django-compressor version to 2.2, ie update your requirements to

 # requirements.txt
 django-compressor==2.2

 ### 0.10.0 -> 0.10.1